Haydn Austin Bunton Jnr

-Australian Football Hall Of Fame (1996); South Australian Football Hall Of Fame, Inducted 2002.
-Western Australian Football Hall Of Fame, Inducted 2004, Elevated to Legend.
+Australian Football Hall Of Fame (1996); South Australian Football Hall Of Fame (2002); Western Australian Football Hall Of Fame (2004), Legend

 Following in the footsteps of a famous father is never easy, even at the best of times, but Haydn Bunton junior, son of the player whom some regard as the most audaciously gifted of all time, had more obstacles to overcome than most.
 As a boy he suffered from Perthe’s disease, and spent six years trapped within leg-irons or a frame before gradually re-acquiring the ability to walk by using crutches.
 By the time he was fifteen he was not only playing high school football with and against boys who were, on average, two or three years older than he was, he had also made some telling adaptations to his style of play in order to compensate for his perhaps understandable lack of leg speed.

 Bunton commenced his league career as a seventeen year old with North Adelaide in 1954 and two years later was one of South Australia’s best players at the interstate carnival in Perth, earning All Australian selection and the plaudits of team mates and opponents alike.
 At the end of the season he finished first in North’s best and fairest voting, but was controversially stripped of the honour when he asked for a clearance to Norwood - a club which, ironically, he had loathed as a Port Adelaide-loving youngster.
 Although still aged only nineteen, Bunton already had coaching aspirations, and aware of this the Redlegs had offered him the job of senior coach for 1957.